netzero-labs/netzero-labs/docs/ev_charging/EVAutomation.md

 ## Notes

-- Since Tesla recently started charging for waking up the car or issuing commands, the automations are limited to 5 per user in a 24 hour period.
+- Since Tesla charges for waking up the car or issuing commands, the automations are limited to 10 per user in a 24 hour period.
 This limit is across all start and stop automations.
 Once the allotted automations are exceeded, they will fail until enough time has passed.

+  If the vehicle is not plugged in or is otherwise unable to start or stop charging at the time the automation runs, the command will be skipped and will not count toward the 10-command limit.

 - There are no limits for charging with an OCPP-compatible EV charger.
 Note that Tesla Wall Connector is not OCPP-compatible.